Green Bay Packers vs. San Francisco 49ers NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 49ers stats and trends

-- The 49ers have yet to cover the spread this season when underdogs by 5 points or more.
+- San Francisco has played 17 games, with nine wins against the spread.

-- San Francisco's games this season have hit the over on eight of 17 set point totals (47.1%).
+- San Francisco's games this season have gone over the point total in 47.1% of its opportunities (eight times in 17 games with a set point total).

-- San Francisco is 8-3 against the spread and 9-2 overall when the team puts up more than 21.8 points.
+- San Francisco is 8-3 against the spread and 9-2 overall in games when it records more than 21.8 points.

-- In games that San Francisco piles up over 328.2 yards, the team is 8-6 against the spread and 9-5 overall.
+- In games that San Francisco churns out over 328.2 yards, the team is 8-6 against the spread and 9-5 overall.

-- This year the 49ers have 24 turnovers, two fewer than the Packers have takeaways (26).

 Home and road insights

-- The Packers are 5-1 ATS as 5-point favorites or more at home.

-- Green Bay has gone over the total in four of eight home games this year.
+- Green Bay has hit the over in four of eight games at home this year.

-- This year on the road, San Francisco is 5-4 against the spread and 6-3 overall.
+- This year away from home, San Francisco is 5-4 against the spread and 6-3 overall.

-- Away from home, the 49ers have one win ATS (1-1) as 5-point underdogs or more.
+- The 49ers have one win ATS (1-1) as 5-point underdogs or more away from home.

-- San Francisco has gone over the total in four of nine away games this season.
+- This season, in four of nine road games San Francisco has gone over the total.

 Powered by Data Skrive.